 We are highly dependent on our officers, on our Board of Directors and on our scientific advisors.
 The loss of the services of any of these individuals could significantly impede the achievement of our scientific and business objectives.
-Other than an employment agreement with Patrick J. McEnany, our Chairman, President and Chief Executive Officer with respect to his services, and the consulting agreements that we have with our Chief Medical Officer and with several of our scientific advisors, we have no employment or retention agreements with our officers, directors or scientific advisors.
-If we lose the services of any of our existing officers, directors or scientific advisors, or if we were unable to recruit qualified replacements on a timely basis for persons who leave our employ, our efforts to develop our product candidates might be significantly delayed.
+Other than an employment agreement with Patrick J. McEnany, our Chairman, President and Chief Executive Officer with respect to his services, and the consulting agreements we have with several of our scientific advisors, we have no employment or retention agreements with our officers, directors or scientific advisors.
+If we lose the services of any of our existing officers, directors or scientific advisors, or if we were unable to recruit qualified replacements on a timely basis for persons who leave our employ, our efforts to develop our drug candidates might be significantly delayed.
 We do not carry key-man insurance on any of our personnel.